YounitedCredit/younitedpay-sdk-php/README.md

 }
 ```

-You can also use the client api service to load a contract
+You can also use the client api service to cancel a contract

 ```php
 require 'vendor/autoload.php';